We are planning an amazing summer of camp ministry at John Knox Ranch

 - We will continue to make the homemade meals your kids love but serving the meals will look different this year.

-- All meals will be served cafeteria style by qualified staff wearing protective masks and gloves
+- All meals must be served by qualified staff wearing protective masks.

 Safety Partnership between Camp and Families